orbs-network/orbs-spec/behaviors/services/block-storage.md

 &nbsp;
 ## `GetBlocksByHeight` (method)
 > Return an array of blocks of a range of heights along with the last_commited_block and the last_added_block. (last_commited_block <> last_added_block indicates out of sync).
-* If the block range is not present, check that it within the added range by calling `ConsensusCore.GetTopBlock`, if it is, fetch the missing blocks by initiating Block Synchronization Flow.
+* If the block range is not present, check that it within the added range by calling `ConsensusCore.GetTopBlockHeight`, if it is, fetch the missing blocks by initiating Block Synchronization Flow.
 * TODO - Checkpoints
+* TODO - Currently not used in any V1 flow (may be needed for future contract calls)

 &nbsp;
 ## `GetOrderingBlockByHeight / GetValidationBlockByHeight` (method)